breadchris/breadchris.github.io/_posts/2018-06-10-android-pwnable-ctf-challenges.md

 When I saw Google CTF <year> had put together mobile CTF challenges you could exploit remotely on their servers, I thought it was the coolest shit.
 There needed to be a way to bring the realm of mobile exploitation into CTF challenges.
 This was the excitement that people needed to start looking at this field.

-## why Android pwnables are hard to run
+## 👷why Android pwnables are hard to run

 Most pwnable problems that you see in CTFs are individual binaries that can run by themselves in a Dockerfile with a super small memory footprint.
 This is especially important when you are dealing with many requests and all your process needs to do is fork itself.
 To let people exploit APKs, we need to run them seperately, spinning up an emulator each time to make sure people do not do anything funny to other people's submissions.